Skip to Content

 • Do you wear sneakers every day, or do you love a chic heel?

-As you start to see themes, use them as a guide.
-When you edit your closet, ask yourself: “Does this fit the style I’m trying to build?”
+As themes emerge, use them as your filter.
+When you edit, ask one question: does this fit the style I’m trying to build?

 If it doesn’t, it’s time to let it go.

-Need help defining your style?
-Start with our guide: How to Discover Your Personal Style
+Need help defining it?
+Start here: How to Discover Your Personal Style.

 Personal style vision board